U.S. Open Pool Championship

-The U.S. Open 9-Ball Championship is an annual professional men's nine-ball pool tournament that began in its current form in 1976.
+The U.S. Open Pool Championship, formerly the U.S. Open Nine-ball Championship, is an annual professional men's nine-ball pool tournament that began in its current form in 1976.
 The U.S. Open is one of the most sought-after titles in nine-ball and in pool generally.
 Traditionally, winners of the U.S. Open are given a green blazer and are awarded free entry fees to all future U.S. Open tournaments.

-The Women's U.S. Open is a separate event, sanctioned by the Women's Professional Billiard Association (WPBA).

 History

 In its first official edition in 1976, the U.S. Open was contested by just 16 players.
 Over the years, the number of participants steadily increased, reaching its current level of 256 players.

-The tournament is an open to men, women and wheelchair users, making it a true "open" tournament, in that the only requirement to play in the event is the payment of the entry fee.
+The tournament is open to both men and women, including wheelchair users, making it a true "open" tournament.
+The only requirement to play in the event is the payment of the entry fee.
 The total purse for the tournament is $300,000, where the winner is awarded $50,000.
+There is also a separate Women's U.S. Open, sanctioned by the Women's Professional Billiard Association (WPBA).

 The tournament's original venue was Q-Master Billiards pool hall, in Norfolk, Virginia, which hosted the event, other than one year, from 1976 until 1988.
 From 1997 to 2011, the U.S. Open Men's Division was held at the Chesapeake Conference Center in Chesapeake, Virginia.
 Q-Masters is still involved in the tournament.

 Original promoter Barry Behrman died on April 23, 2016.
 His children, Brady Behrman and Shannon Behrman Paschall, took over operating the tournament until 2018, when it was sold to Matchroom Pool.